ewalldo/ewalldo/README.md

 ### Hey there 👋

-Hello, my name is Evaldo Borba and I am currently a master student of Computer Science at University of Tsukuba.
+Hello, my name is Evaldo Borba and I am a Software Engineer working with Unity and Machile Learning.
-Research topics include applying machine learning algorithms/neural network to solve problems on the image field.
-And interests besides that include AR/VR, robotics and sports related data.
+Currently based in Tokyo, Japan.

+Summary of the projects that I have worked includes:
+・Games and gamified applications.
+・AR / VR / MR applications.
+・Machine learning for image recognition / classification / generation.

 Slowly, I will try to upload here some side-projects that I am working on:
+-If you're interested in Unity packages, I would recommend check it out my repository for Unity tools [here](https://github.com/ewalldo/Packages-Project).
+It contains a good variety of tools that can be used that can be used to make the development of applications and games easier and faster.
+The contents of these packages ranges from gameplay systems to editor tools.

 -If you like sports data, I would recommend check it out my repository about the Italia Serie A [here](https://github.com/ewalldo/Italia-Serie-A-Data-and-Data-Analysis).
 It has very detailed information about the match and player data for the past three seasons (will try to upload the previous ones soon) + the current one and some data analysis about it.
 Also (slowly) maintaining repositories with data about the 2020 Brazilian Serie A [(here)](https://github.com/ewalldo/Brazil-Serie-A-Data-and-Data-Analysis) and the 2020 Japanese J1 League [(here)](https://github.com/ewalldo/Japan-J1-League-Data-and-Data-Analysis)